Westlake Village, California

 Westlake Village is a city in Los Angeles County, California, on its western border with Ventura County.
 Upon its incorporation in 1981, Westlake Village became the 82nd municipality of Los Angeles County.
-The population of the city was 8,029 at the 2020 census, down from 8,270 at the 2010 census.
+The population of the city was 8,029 at the 2020 census.

 The city is named after the master-planned community surrounding Westlake Lake.
 With the lake at the center, the community straddles the line between Los Angeles and Ventura counties.
 Roughly two-thirds of the community is in the Ventura County city of Thousand Oaks.

 History

 Westlake Village was part of Rancho El Conejo, owned by Don José de la Guerra y Noriega, founder of the prominent Guerra family of California.

 About 3,000 years ago, the Chumash moved into the region and lived by hunting rabbits and other game, and gathering grains and acorns.
 Excavations, archaeological sites, and polychrome rock paintings in the area provide a glimpse into the social and economic complexity of the ancient Chumash world.

 A Chumash village was settled here in 500 BCE, known as Hipuc.
 The Chumash Indians gathered and prepared acorns and other seeds.
 These were collected in the fall.
 The Chumash also hunted wild animals, fish and gathered plants.
 Their diet consisted of acorns, gophers, cottontail rabbits, skunks, jack rabbits, rats, mice, and seeds.
 They made their clothing from the skins of animals such as rabbits, deer, and sea otters.
 Women wore long skirts woven from grass or soft bark, while men wore pieces of deerskin tied around their waists.
 Both men and women painted designs on their bodies and wore shell beads.

 On a return trip from Northern California in January 1770, a group of men led by Gaspar de Portolá are believed to be the first Europeans to encounter the Chumash Indians in the Conejo Valley.
 Father Juan Crespí, chaplain and diarist of the expedition, wrote about El Triumfo, a Chumash village.
 He wrote that there was plenty of water and firewood in the village, and that the land was covered with pastures.
 He wrote: "We are on a plain of considerable extent and much beauty, forested on all parts by live oaks and oak trees, with much pasturage and water."
 Crespí named the place El triunfo del Dulcísimo Nombre de Jesús (in English: The Triumph of the Sweetest Name of Jesus) to a camping place by a creek.